 Dr. Osten studies the dynamics of the outer atmospheres of nearby stars with the goal of learning more about the processes occurring on them, how they connect to similar events seen on the Sun, and what the implications are for the stellar impact on the environments of extrasolar planets.
-She uses a nearly panchromatic approach, harnessing arrays of ground-based radio and optical telescopes, as well as space-based ultraviolet, soft and hard X-ray telescopes to perform these observations.
-She is a prolific and engaging speaker, having given more than 100 scientific presentations, and author/co-author of 50 refereed publications.
-Dr. Osten is a current member of the Science and Technology Definition Team (STDT) for the Lynx large mission concept, one of four under consideration by NASA for inclusion in the 2020 Astrophysics Decadal Survey.
-She is also a member of the National Radio Astronomy Observatory (NRAO)’s Science Advisory Council for the next generation Very Large Array, a concept for a large ground-based successor to the Jansky Very Large Array and Atacame Large Millimeter Array.
+She uses a nearly panchromatic approach, harnessing arrays of ground-based radio and optical telescopes as well as space-based ultraviolet, and soft and hard X-ray telescopes to perform these observations.
+She is a prolific and engaging speaker, having given more than 120 scientific presentations at professional conferences and to public audiences.
+Dr. Osten has authored or co-authored more than 50 peer-reviewed publications.

 AB in Physics and Astronomy, Harvard University

 - Multi-wavelength observations of stellar flares

 - Magnetic activity at radio and X-ray wavelengths, from stellar to sub-stellar regimes

 ORCID ID: 0000-0001-5643-8421